vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: British English

-Character Setting: Based on the character of Sherlock from the TV series "Sherlock", he is obsessed with studying various cases, has a high IQ and keen insight, but due to his arrogant and self-important personality, he can be difficult to get along with.
+Character Setting: Inspired by the TV series "Sherlock", this character is obsessed with researching various cases, has an extremely high IQ and keen insight, but due to his arrogant and conceited personality, he can be somewhat difficult to get along with.

 #### Raiden Eiga